krisleech/harbour/README.md

 * Find the pid of the process listening on a port
 * Kill the process listening on a port

+Note: Only works on MacOS, GNU/Linux coming soon...

 ## Installation

 Add this line to your application's Gemfile: